 Generalized Anxiety Disorder (GAD) is a common mental health condition characterized by excessive and uncontrollable worries.

-Fear is a natural human experience warning and protecting individuals from threats.
-However, in the modern world people experience fears often detached from dangerous situations.
-When anxieties spiral out of control, they develop “life on their own”.
-Those affected by Generalized Anxiety Disorder find themselves constantly consumed by irrational worries without any particular triggers.
-Experts refer to such fears as “generalized anxiety”, as it extends beyond specific threats or situations.
+Fear is a natural human experience, warning and protecting individuals from threats.
+However, when anxieties spiral out of control, they develop “life on their own.”
+Those affected by generalized anxiety find themselves constantly consumed by irrational worries without any particular triggers.

 Symptoms of Generalized Anxiety Disorder